 Ensured 100% uptime of content storage + activity tracking engine

-With more than half a million customers, worldwide, Constant Contact provides online marketing tools, including email marketing, social media marketing, event marketing, local deals, digital storefronts, and online surveys to help small businesses generate new customers, repeat business, and referrals.
-Constant Contact consistently ranks as one of the top email senders worldwide.
+Constant Contact provides online marketing tools, including email marketing, social media marketing, event marketing, local deals, digital storefronts, and online surveys to help small businesses generate new customers, repeat business, and referrals.
+With over a half-million consumer base- Constant Contact consistently ranks as one of the top email senders worldwide.

-Constant Contact has been in business for more than 12 years and specializes in servicing very small organizations, with 70% of their customers having ten or fewer employees.
-This means the company must be very smart about IT expenditures to deliver a very low-cost service to their customer base, without sacrificing quality or reliability of service.
+Constant Contact has been in business for more than 12 years and specializes in servicing small organizations, with 70% of their customers having ten or fewer employees.
+Constant Contact strategically manages IT expenditures to deliver a very low-cost service to their customer base- without sacrificing the quality or reliability of service.

 Mark Schena, manager of systems automation at Constant Contact, points out that another key reason for choosing DataStax Enterprise was operational simplicity in managing a very complex, distributed database system.

 DataStax Enterprise hasn’t been a really intensive system to operate.
-From a management perspective, we don’t spend a lot of time in the system.
+From a management perspective, we do not spend a lot of time in the system.
 As a result, I would describe our experience with Cassandra to be effortless.

 Manager of Systems Automation at Constant Contact

-Vibrancy in the open source (Cassandra) community was another key motivating factor in selecting DataStax, according to Jim Ancona, systems architect at Constant Contact.
+When choosing Datastax, vibrancy in the open-source (Cassandra) community was another motivating factor per Jim Ancona, systems architect at Constant Contact.

 The Results with DataStax

-Constant Contact easily manages six 72-node clusters that span two data centers, with plans to add another production database cluster.
-The two largest data use cases managed by DataStax Enterprise at Constant Contact are content storage and activity tracking.
+Constant Contact manages six 72-node clusters that span two data centers seamlessly, with plans to add another production database cluster.
+DataStax Enterprise solves the most critical necessities of Constant Contact: content storage and activity tracking.
 The content storage application holds all user-generated content for email campaigns and other marketing products, with the data being HTML in nature.
 The tracking application deals with time-series data.
 It manages all customer interactions and actions, including clicks, opens, sends, and other types of event data.

-Although Cassandra has been the primary data store, the team is now starting to introduce analytic nodes into their configuration, which is simple to do with DataStax Enterprise.
-Connors says they are looking to scale their systems that currently handle several million database transactions per-minute to something that will handle ten-times that amount.
+Although Cassandra has been the primary data store, the team introduces analytic nodes into their configuration- simply done with DataStax Enterprise.
+Connors says they are looking to scale their systems that currently handle several million database transactions per minute to handling ten times that amount.
 He and the team at Constant Contact see DataStax Enterprise as the platform that will power this initiative.